ombulabs/blog/_posts/2019-06-07-conventions-and-rubocop.markdown

 will inevitably be a potential source of griping.
 From experience, it'll be a fraction of the complaining you'll hear if you *don't* have standard conventions, though.
-Even the most opinionated developers will be professional enough to get used to it quickly enough.
-Wether they admit it or not, most experienced developers would rather have a convention they're not crazy about than no conventions at all.
+Even the most opinionated developers will be professional enough to get used to it in short order.
+Whether they admit it or not, most experienced developers would rather have a convention they're not crazy about than no conventions at all.